MorphoSource/ms1_data_export/README.md

 There are two scripts: `user_export.py` and `data_export.py`.
 These scripts have corresponding record output directories `user_export/` and `data_export/`.

-MS1 user records have two variable-length dictionaries of user properties called `vars` and `volatile_vars`.
-These are exported as JSON files, with one JSON file per user.
-JSON files are identified by user ID in the filename.
-All other user records are located in a `ca_users.csv` file.
+All user records are located in a `ca_users.csv` file.

 Data records include facilities, institutions, media (groups), media files, projects, scanners, specimens, and taxonomies.
 Each of these record types has its own CSV file.